NOAA-EPIC/generic-data-uploader/README.md

     * conda env export > [ENVIRONMENT FILENAME].yml

 # What's Included
-Within the download of this repository you will find the following directories and files:
+Within the clone (download) of this repository, you will find the following directories and files:
 * Scripts:
     * Modules:
          * __upload_data.py__